Diocese of Daet: History

 The first decade of the diocese had given birth to three parishes: the Parish of St. Roche, Batobalani on May 31, 1976; the Parish of San Lorenzo Ruiz on July 2, 1983; and the Parish of St. Nicholas of Tolentino, Colasi on July 23, 1983.

-The first decade was characterized by construction of structures: the first phase of the Diocesan House was completed in 1977 and the Holy Trinity Cathedral was ready for its dedication by September 1, 1984.
+The first decade was characterized by construction of structures: the first phase of the diocesan house was completed in 1977 and the Holy Trinity Cathedral was ready for its dedication by September 1, 1984.

-The second period runs from 1985 to 1994, starting with the foundation by Bishop Enverga of the Religious Order of Kolbean Sisters.
+The second period runs from 1985 to 1994, starting with the foundation by Enverga of the Religious Order of Kolbean Sisters.

-On October 16, 1990, the Diocese of Daet became a vacant see (sede vacante) because of death of Bishop Enverga.
-Bishop Almoneda, then the Auxiliary Bishop of the Diocese of Daet, became the Diocesan Administrator, and on July 6, 1991, he became the second Bishop of the Diocese of Daet.
+On October 16, 1990, the Diocese of Daet became a vacant see (sede vacante) because of death of Enverga.
+Bishop Almoneda, then the auxiliary bishop of the Diocese of Daet, became the diocesan administrator, and on July 6, 1991, he became the second Bishop of the Diocese of Daet.